BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 # Analysis

-Average predicted win rate under Coach Franklin (based on R code): 57.92%, meaning that in a 12-game season (excluding bowl games), Coach Franklin should win around 6 or more games when he takes over (theoretically speaking)
+Average predicted win rate under Coach Franklin (based on R code): 57.92%

+This means that in a 12-game season (excluding bowl games), Coach Franklin should win around 6 or more games when he takes over (theoretically speaking)

 Looking closer, we can see that 4 seasons from now, Coach Franklin's win percentages may be:
-53.51897% in Season 1
+- 53.51897% in Season 1
-60.95917% in Season 2
+- 60.95917% in Season 2
-59.72311% in Season 3
+- 59.72311% in Season 3
-57.47641% in Season 4
+- 57.47641% in Season 4

 POTENTIALLY (given an extrapolated value of +/- 3 percentage points, given confounding variables and adjustment)